Deck Cleaning & Sealing Tips

 Other solutions that are recommended include a mixture of water and mild detergent and steel wool.
 This is definitely not recommended, as it is inevitable that little bits of the steel wool will be left on the wood and will rust as soon as they come in contact with water.
 As they begin to rust, they will turn the teak around them orange – and there is not a good remedy for that problem.

 This is why professional deck cleaning & sealing companies use only special cleaning products that have been designed for outdoor wood, and often, for specific woods such as Ipe, Mangaris, Teak and Redwood.
 These specialists use the best products and proven methods to clean your deck.
 They will usually lightly sand the deck after cleaning it to remove the top thin layer of wood so that the deck will more readily accept the sealer.

 Depending on the type of wood your deck was built of, different sealers may be required during deck cleaning and sealing.
 For instance, if you have a teak deck, a teak sealer is preferred.
-If your deck is built of Ipe wood, a very high quality very thin sealant is used and all excess sealer must be wiped off within about 20 minutes.
+If your deck is built of Ipe wood, a very high-quality very thin sealant is used and all excess sealers must be wiped off within about 20 minutes.
 Working with professionals who understand the needs of the different woods is very important when you are thinking about Deck cleaning & sealing.
 If you want your deck to be properly cleaned and sealed, it really is in your best interests to hire professionals.
 If you are worried about the cost, just think about how costly it would be to replace the deck if it were irreparably damaged by improper methods of cleaning and sealing.